 Who We Are

-We are a nonprofit based in Las Vegas Nevada, that is committed to promoting spineless Opuntia (i.e. Prickly Pear Cactus) as a viable alternative to the farming of water intensive crops in the arid and semi-arid environments of the United States.
+We are a nonprofit based in Las Vegas Nevada, that is committed to advancing spineless Opuntia ficus indica (i.e. Prickly Pear Cactus) as a viable alternative to the farming of water intensive crops in the arid and semi-arid environments of the United States.

 We see Opuntia as an innovative avenue for sustainable, regenerative agriculture, as well as durable and much needed means of carbon sequestration.
 We believe the farming of Opuntia presents an incredible opportunity for struggling agricultural economies to be revived in the arid southwest, highlighting one of our foremost goals: to support existing communities’ efforts to adapt to changing climates, and empower them to more efficiently and sustainably cultivate the land, to the benefit of all.